Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 ## Gary Bernhardt

+[//]: # (still needs work)

-This is a less controversial take, especially if you've already seen Gary Bernhardt's excellent talk WAT
+This is a less controversial take, especially if you've already seen Gary Bernhardt's hilarious lightning talk WAT

 I'm not going to reiterate Gary's work, it's great, go watch it,